paulb00th/galapagos/content/en/about/terms-and-conditions.md

 A “Force Majeure Event” includes but is not limited to: acts of God; war; civil commotion; riot; blockade or embargo; fire; explosion; breakdown; union dispute; earthquake; epidemic, pandemic or other health emergency; flood; windstorm or other extreme weather event; lack or failure of courses of supply; passage of any law, order, proclamation, regulation, ordinance, demand, requisition or requirement or any other act of any government authority, beyond the reasonable control of the parties, whether or not foreseeable, which would make it dangerous or not viable for a trip to commence or continue.

 10. **Travel & Dive Insurance**
 Travel insurance / Dive Insurance is recommended for customers.
-Some travel insurance does include dive insurance whilst others categorise diving as an extreme sport and do not include it.We recommend that your travel insurance includes cover against personal accident, death, medical expenses, and emergency repatriation with a recommended minimum coverage of US $200,000 for each of the categories of cover.
+Some travel insurance does include dive insurance whilst others categorise diving as an extreme sport and do not include it.
+We recommend that your travel insurance includes cover against personal accident, death, medical expenses, and emergency repatriation with a recommended minimum coverage of US $200,000 for each of the categories of cover.
 We also strongly recommend it covers cancellation, curtailment, personal liability and loss of luggage and personal effects.
-If you have travel insurance connected to your credit card or bank account please ensure you have details of the participating insurer, the insurance policy number and emergency contact number with you, rather than just the bank’s name and credit card details.
+If you have travel insurance connected to your credit card or bank account, please ensure you have details of the participating insurer, the insurance policy number and emergency contact number with you, rather than just the bank’s name and credit card details.